ig3/srf/README.md

 ## Scheduling

-Scheduling is very simple.

-Cards with interval = 0 are 'new'.
-They are only shown if workload permits.

-Cards with interval != 0 have been seen before.
-Seen is the epoch time of when they were last seen and due is the time they are due to be seen again.
+Cards have a due time (seconds since the epoch).

+The cards to be studied are the cards with a due time before the current time.
+Cards with later due times are to be studied later / in the future.

+Of the cards to be studied, then next card to be studied is the card with the earliest due time.

 When a card is seen, it can be updated with one of four buttons:

-* Again - factor = 2000, due = now + 60 seconds
-* Hard - factor -= 50, due = now + (now-seen) * 0.9
-* Good - factor += 50, due = now + (now-seen) * factor/1000
-* Easy - factor += 200, due = now + (now-seen) * factor/1000

-Minimum time to next due is one minute.
-Maximum time to next due - there isn't one, but probably should be Minimum factor is 1200
-Maximum factor is 10000
+### Again
+For cards you don't remember.

+Factor is set to 2000.
+This factor determines how quickly the interval increases for Good and Easy cards (see below).

+Next due is in 10 seconds.

+### Hard
+For cards you remember with difficulty.

+Factor is decreased by 50, to a minimum of 1200.

+Next due is 50% of the interval from when the card was last seen.
+For example, if the card was last seen 4 days ago, it will be due in 2 days, if the card was last seen 2 hours ago, it will be due in 1 hour, etc. The minimum interval is 30 seconds.

+### Good
+For cards that you remember well.

+Factor is increased by 50, to a maximum of 10000 and a minimum of 1200.

+Next due is time since last seen multipied by factor/1000, with a minimum of 60 seconds and a maximum of one year.

+### Easy
+For cards that you remember very well, that you are viewing too frequently.

+Factor is increased by 200, to a maximum of 10000.

-For Easy, factor is set to a minimum of 4000 and time to next due is a minimum of one day.
+Next due is time since last seen multipied by factor/1000, with a minimum of 60 seconds and a maximum of one year.

-Unlike Anki, there is no 'interval'.
-Or, rather, the interval is the time from when the card was last seen until now, regardless of whether the card has just come due or came due several weeks ago (if you take a break from study for whatever reason).
-If you really want it, you can get the old
-interval: its the difference between when the card was last seen and when it was due.
-But, you view cards when you do, always more or less after they are due.
-The actual interval might not be ideal, in terms of learning performance, but whatever it is, that's what it is.
-Base the time to next due based on the actual interval and whether it was easy, good, hard or again (ease, in Anki terms) this time.
+## New Cards

-Workload is managed by controlling the introduction of new (seen = 0) cards.
+Workload is managed by controlling the introduction of new cards.

+All cards are initially considered to be 'new'.
+Technically, this is determined by cards.interval being 0.
+After a card has been seen, cards.interval is set to some non-zero value: the time, in seconds, until the card is due to be seen again.

+New cards are allowed when the estimate of total time to complete all due reviews is less than the value of studyTimeNewCardLimit (currently hard-coded in server.js as one hour (60\*60)).

+While new cards are allowed, a new card will be presented if it is more than 5 minutes since the last new card was presented or there are no cards due for review (i.e. their due time is before current time - there may well be more cards due later in the day).

 Total time to view all cards due by end of day is estimated.
-This is based on the number of cards due and average time per view for all cards viewed the past 10 days.
-This should probably be increased by some factor, as not all cards are easy - you will view some cards more than once in a day.
-But the estimate includes actual time reviewing cards during the day, so the estimate becomes more accurate as the day progresses.
+This is based on actual study time, the number of cards due and historic time per card per day, averaged over the past 10 days.
+The product of cards due and average time per card is added to the actual time already spent to estimate the time it would take to complete study of all due cards.
+This takes into account that some cards are viewed more than once in a day.
+It's only an

-If the estimated time to complete reviews exceeds studyTimeNewCardLimit (which is set to 1 hour at the moment) then new cards are not shown.

-Otherwise, if there are due cards then a new card is shown approximately every 10 minutes.
-If there are no due cards, then new cards are shown immediately, until the estimate of total study time exceeds 1 hour.
+estimate: not terribly accurate.
+But it is only a basis for limiting new cards, to avoid overload.
+It doesn't have to be very accurate.

-The objective is to keep study time close to 1 hour per day by adding new cards if it is less and blocking new cards if it is more.
+The objective is to keep study time close to 1 hour per day by adding new cards if it would be less and blocking new cards if it would be more.
 It is always possible to review all due cards.
-There is no limit on cards viewed - only on new cards.
+There is no limit on cards viewed

-Unlike Anki, there are no separate queues and there is no jump to scheduling by day.
-Cards are always due at some specific time and this may be any time of day.
-Don't worry about it.
-Don't obsess about viewing all cards every day.
-Unless you are studying until midnight every day, there will likely be some cards due later in the day.
-That's OK.
-As long as you view all due cards at least once each day, you will do fine.
-You will view the cards that come due later in the day when you study on the following day - it's not a problem.
-I say this probably because I have obsessed about completing all reviews every day in Anki.
+- only on new cards.

 ## Templates